ysbioinfo/NeoSV/README.md

 # New in NeoSV v0.0.4
 * Support BEDPE format as input
-* Fix bugs related to NetMHCpan 4.1 (NetMHCpan 4.0 is not supported now)
+* Fix bugs related to NetMHCpan 4.1 (NetMHCpan 4.0 will no longer be supported by NeoSV.)
 * Add an additional parameter erc, which enable users filter neoantigens by EL (eluted ligand) rank

 # Background